gvwilson/thirdbit/fiction/maddy-roo/index.md

 In fact,
 by the time they reached the door
 Maddy was wondering about spiders as well.
-Would hiding in a patch of trees really be that---
+Would hiding in a patch of trees really be that—

 *Sploosh.*
 "Right," she muttered.